OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Add timepicker in relative scheduled actions <https://github.com/OpenNebula/one/issues/2961>`__.
 - `Fix an issue that could make oned to crash when creating a Virtual Network <https://github.com/OpenNebula/one/issues/2985>`__.
+- `Fix an issue with the generation of the short body at the DB migrator <https://github.com/OpenNebula/one/issues/2995>`__.